kanyu369/ADNM-UNet/README.md

 3\.
 To obtain the `shanghai.h5` dataset, please visit [DiffCast](https://github.com/DeminYu98/DiffCast).
 <br>
 <br>
 4\.
-To train models, cd to the project's root directory and run
+To train models one by one, cd to the project's root directory and run
 ```python
 python -m train
 ```
-or
+5\.
+To train all the models at once, cd to the project's root directory and run
 ```python
 python -m trains
 ```

-5\.
+6\.
 To validate models after training, cd to the project's root directory and run
 ```python
 python -m validate
 ```

-6\.
+7\.
 To generate pictures, cd to the project's root directory and run
 ```python
 python -m pic_results
 ```